Statistics & methodology glossary

 - Reviewer personal standard deviation (σ_u)

 - The Bessel-corrected sample standard deviation of all ratings a reviewer u has produced, pooled cross-category.
-Must be > 0 for inclusion in R1 and R2; if σ_u = 0 (reviewer gives every product the same rating) the reviewer is admitted only to the R3 broadened lens with an imputed σ̃_s from their source pool.
+Must be > 0 for the reviewer to qualify: if σ_u = 0 (the reviewer gives every product the same rating) there is no personal scale to divide by, so the reviewer is excluded.

 - Cross-category reviewer pooling